 We invest primarily in privately held companies, the securities of which are inherently illiquid.
 We also have investments in small publicly traded companies.
 Although these companies are publicly traded, their stock may not trade at high volumes and prices can be volatile, which may restrict our ability to sell our positions.
 These privately held and publicly traded businesses tend to not have attained profitability, and many of these businesses also lack management depth and have limited or no history of operations.
-Because of the speculative nature of our investments and the lack of a liquid market for and restrictions on transfers of privately held investments and some of our publicly traded investments, there is greater risk of loss than is the case with traditional investment securities.
+Because of the speculative nature of our investments and the lack of a liquid market for and restrictions on transfers of privately held investments, there is greater risk of loss relative to traditional marketable investment securities.

 We do not choose investments based on a strategy of diversification.
 We also do not rebalance the portfolio should one of our portfolio companies increase in value substantially relative to the rest of the portfolio.
 Therefore, the value of our portfolio may be more vulnerable to microeconomic events affecting a single sector, industry or portfolio company and to general macroeconomic events that may be unrelated to our portfolio companies.
 These factors may subject the value of our portfolio to greater volatility than a company that follows a diversification strategy.
-As of March 31, 2013, our largest 10 investments by value accounted for approximately 73 percent of the value of our equity-focused venture capital portfolio.
-Our largest three investments, by value, Xradia, Inc., Adesto Technologies Corporation and Solazyme, Inc., accounted for approximately 13 percent, 12 percent and 12 percent, respectively, of our equity-focused venture capital portfolio at March 31, 2013.
-Xradia and Adesto Technologies are privately held portfolio companies.
-Solazyme is a publicly traded portfolio company.
+As of September 30, 2013, and December 31, 2012, our largest 10 investments by value accounted for approximately 74 percent and 73 percent, respectively, of the value of our equity-focused venture capital portfolio.
+Our largest three investments, by value, Adesto Technologies Corporation, SiOnyx, Inc., and Molecular Imprints, Inc., accounted for approximately 16 percent, 10 percent and 7 percent, respectively, of our equity-focused venture capital portfolio at September 30, 2013.
+Adesto Technologies, SiOnyx and Molecular Imprints are privately held portfolio companies.
+As of December 31, 2012, our largest two investments, by value, Solazyme, Inc., a publicly traded company, and Xradia, Inc., a privately held company, accounted for approximately 14 percent and 12 percent, respectively, of our equity-focused venture capital portfolio.

-Approximately 87 percent of our equity-focused venture capital portfolio by value was comprised of securities of 25 privately held companies.
+Approximately 91 percent of the portion of our equity-focused venture capital portfolio that was fair valued was comprised of securities of 25 privately held companies and warrants of one publicly traded company.
 Because there is typically no public or readily ascertainable market for our interests in the small privately held companies in which we invest, the valuation of the securities in that portion of our portfolio is determined in good faith by our Valuation Committee, which is comprised of all of the independent members of our Board of Directors.
 The values are determined in accordance with our Valuation Procedures and are subject to significant estimates and judgments.
 The fair value of the securities in our portfolio may differ significantly from the values that would be placed on these securities if a ready market for the securities existed.
 Any changes in valuation are recorded in our Consolidated Statements of Operations as "Net (decrease) increase in unrealized appreciation on investments."
 Changes in valuation of any of our investments in privately held companies from one period to another may be significant.